btrongtin/saola-crypto-trading-backend/README.md

   Swagger Integration
 - I integrated Swagger for API documentation, providing a clear and interactive interface for developers to understand and interact with the API endpoints.

+## Teck Stack

+    - Backend
+        - Node.js: The core runtime environment powering the backend, known for its performance and scalability.
+        - Fastify: A high-performance web framework for Node.js, chosen for its speed and low overhead.
+        - Firebase: Used for authentication.
+        - Prisma: An ORM (Object-Relational Mapping) tool for efficient database management and querying.
+        - TypeScript: Enhances JavaScript with static typing, improving code quality and maintainability.

+    - Development tools
+        - Docker: The application is containerized using Docker, ensuring consistent environments across development, testing, and production.
+        - TSX: Used to run TypeScript files directly, supporting hot-reloading for a smoother development experience.
+    - Documentation
+        - Swagger: The app uses Swagger for API documentation, providing a clear and interactive interface for developers to understand and interact with the API endpoints.
 ## Architecture

 The application consists of two main services: